hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + possible: looking at the input data for a particular case to help decide which model to rely on
     + allowing particular models to specialize in a subset of the training cases
     + not learn on cases for which they are not picked $\implies$ ignore stuff not good at modeling
+    + individual model might be very good at something and very bad at other things
   + key idea
-    + make each expert focus on predicting the right answer
+    + make each model or expert focus on predicting the right answer
     + the cases w/ right answer where it is already doing better than the other experts
     + causing specialization

 + A spectrum of models
-  + Very local model
+  + Very local model (left diagram)
-    + nearest neighbors
+    + e.g., nearest neighbors
     + very fast to fit: just store training cases
+    + predict $y$ from $x$ $\implies$ simply find the stored value of $x$ closest to the test value of $x$ to predict the $y$
-    + local smoothing would obviously improve things (left diagram)
+    + local smoothing would obviously improve things
-  + Fully global models
+  + Fully global models (right diagram)
-    + a polynomial (right diagram)
+    + e.g., a polynomial
     + may be slow to fit and also unstable
+    + small changes to data can cause big changes to the fit
     + each parameter depends on all the data
-    + small changes to data can cause big changes to the fit

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture10/lec10.pptx" ismap target="_blank">